PriyanshuV17/Solar_system_simulation_CcpC/README.md

 Ensure your directory structure is like this: simulation/
 ├── textures/
-│   └── (all texture files)
+│   └── (all texture files including neptune.tga)
-├── planets.py
-├── moons.py
+├── README.md
 ├── graphics.py
+├── inceptor.py
+├── info.py
 ├── key_control.py
+├── main.py
+├── moons.py
+├── parameters.py
+├── planets.py
+├── raphson.py
+├── screenshots.jpg
 ├── spaceship.py
-├── uvf.py
-├── info.py
 ├── update.py
-├── parameters.py
-└── main_script.py  # Your main script
+└── uvf.py

 ##### Running Your Script
 Ensure all the necessary modules (planets.py, moons.py, graphics.py, etc.) are in the same directory as your main script (main_script.py).
 Your texture files should be inside the textures directory.